 About

-It was the discovery of Herbie Hancock’s rhythmic and harmonic genius, initially through his funk-driven album Headhunters, that opened John’s world to jazz’s profound intellectual and emotional depth.
-Equally transformative was encountering Chet Baker’s intimate and vulnerable trumpet sound—pure, lyrical, and compellingly human.
-These artists provided the blueprint for John’s artistry, blending rhythmic excitement, sophisticated harmony, and deeply personal expression.
+It was the discovery of Herbie Hancock’s rhythmic and harmonic genius, initially through his funk-driven album Headhunters, that opened John’s world to jazz’s intellectual and emotional depth.
+Equally transformative was encountering Chet Baker’s intimate and vulnerable trumpet sound—pure, lyrical, and deeply human.
+These artists provided the blueprint for John’s artistry, blending rhythmic excitement, sophisticated harmony, and personal expression.

 What people are saying